 So what exactly does upcycling mean?
 Who better to explains than the king of upcyclying himself, designer Max McMurdo.
 In his new book ‘Upcycling’ he explains, ‘The key part of the word ‘upcycling’ is UP – unlike recycling, which takes a material backwards in the chain to its original properties.
 Upcycling adds value to the item through clever design to make it more desirable, financially, aesthetically and emotionally.’

 Browse our DIY and decorating channel for more expert advice

 Upcycled furniture ideas

 All it takes is a little imagination and a few simple tools to repurpose old to new – saving money and most importantly saving waste.
 From upcycling sideboards into fashionable statement pieces to making a bathroom vanity unit using an old table, there’s an easy to follow DIY project for all.
-Let our upcyled furniture ideas inspire your next DIY project, and once you’re ready to get started, check out our guide to the best paint for furniture to find the best formulation for the job.
+Let our upcycled furniture ideas inspire your next DIY project, and once you’re ready to get started, check out our guide to the best paint for furniture to find the best formulation for the job.

 1. Turn a plain sideboard into a captivating cane creation

 It’s hard to believe this was once a plain white sideboard?!
 This incredibly impressive transformation is the work of the team at Furniture And Choice who gave the cupboard a lick of paint, staple-gunned cane webbing to the back of the doors and changed the handles.